 A focus on aligning the taking of risk with the achievement of business objectives means that control systems are designed to manage, rather than eliminate, risk and can provide reasonable - and not absolute - assurance against material loss.

-The Company, as part of the Insurance and Wealth division, has a dedicated risk team.
-This team functions under the operational risk framework prescribed by the Group.
+The Company, as part of the Insurance, Pensions & Investments division, has a dedicated risk team.
+This team functions under the operational risk framework prescribed by LBG.